Please change your location to view this page.

 Other clients have specific project funding and partner with us to deliver tailored legal training to target groups (such as culturally and linguistically diverse community groups).
 We are happy to work with peak bodies and other organisations to apply for funding to develop and run legal information training programs.

-At NFP Law we love to travel!
+Yes we do, we love to travel!
 In Victoria we have delivered training in Mildura, Albury-Wodonga, Bairnsdale and Portland as well as many other locations across regional and rural Victoria.
-In NSW we have delivered training in Sydney as well as across regional and rural NSW.
+In New South Wales we have delivered training in Sydney as well as across regional and rural New South Wales.
+In 2018 our training lawyers travelled over 60,000 kms in the course of delivering training across Australia!
 Please do not hesitate to contact us about coming out to your region.

 About the training sessions and the trainers